Suspicion and Communication

 TREATMENTS.

-In both treatments, the Sender recommends one of the boxes to the Receiver.
+In all treatments, the Sender recommends one of the boxes to the Receiver.
 The Receiver observes the recommendation and makes their choice of 10 cards (from all cards from the red box to all cards from the blue box, with any possible integer combination in between).

 TIMELINE.